 As moving day gets closer, turn your attention to getting rid of unwanted items, ordering moving boxes and if required, arranging storage.

-There’s a tendency to take everything with you and sort once you’ve moved.
-However, this is rarely the case as at some point you end up going through the motions of packing and unpacking.
+There’s a tendency when preparing to move to box everything up and promise yourself that you’ll sort once you’ve moved.
+Sadly, this is rarely the case.
+You’ll likely get to the point where you end up going through the motions of packing and unpacking.

 While you could list unwanted items on eBay and Facebook Marketplace, you might not have enough time to sell them, unless you’re willing to take a substantial discount.